nia40m/sublime-display-nums/README.md

 Aditional functionality:
 * by clicking on any of the numeral systems in the popup window it converts the number;
 * pressing any digit of binary number makes it opposit of it's current value;
-* the "swap" button swaps the bit positions what can be usefull in some architectures.
+* "swap" button swaps the bit positions what can be usefull in some architectures;
+* key binding is available for number conversion.